Google and Facebook are coming after your kids, and it might just serve as a prompt towards regulating the Big Tech goliaths.

 “From the beginning, the tech industry argued that self-regulation would effectively safeguard consumer privacy, devising dozens of guidelines and codes of content that promised ‘consumer choice’ over their ‘privacy preferences.’
 But none of these various regimes has had any meaningful impact on the growth of what has become a complex and pervasive commercial surveillance system.”

 The nightmarish growth of this complex surveillance system is easy to see for anyone with open eyes.
 Chester and Montgomery note that “To this date, COPPA is the only Federal Internet privacy law on the books.”
 Meanwhile, data collection by tech giants has grown to astronomical proportions.
-COPPA could very well be the foot in the door for needed regulation of greedy, reckless and arrogant internet mega-corporations like Facebook and Google.We value your comments!
-Please weigh in on our comment section below.
+COPPA could very well be the foot in the door for needed regulation of greedy, reckless and arrogant internet mega-corporations like Facebook and Google.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com